norpchen/ArcadeStick/README.md

 The output button mapping is set up to emulate a PS3 controller, but you can change button mappings

+There are currently 5 unassigned arduino pins which can be used for additional buttons (2 digital, 3 analog)

-#Programming mode
+##Programming mode
-Programming mode is a special mode where various settings of the controller can be adjusted.
-Settings will be saved even after the device is unplugged.
-You can reset to ‘factory defaults’ by holding down START when you plug in the device.
+Programming mode is a special mode where various settings of the controller can be adjusted by the user.
+Settings will be saved to eeprom and restored on boot.
-To enter programming mode, press and hold down both START & SELECT until the status LED goes black.
-Then release START & SELECT and the status color will flash multi colors while in ‘programming mode’
+To enter programming mode, press and hold down both **START & SELECT** until the status LED goes black.
+Then release **START & SELECT** and the status color will flash multi colors while in _programming mode_

-While in programming mode, you can set the status LED brightness using the autofire rate knob Press any of the following buttons to make changes, which will be confirmed with the button color flashes.
+Once in programming mode, you can set the status LED brightness adjusting the autofire rate knob

+Press any of the following buttons to make changes, which will be confirmed with the button color flashes.
 One blink is OFF, two blinks is ON.
-	GREEN:  Toggle between 8-way (normal) and software emulated 4-way joystick
+*	GREEN:  Toggle between 8-way (normal) and software emulated 4-way joystick
-	RED: 	Toggle analog joystick mode.
+*	RED: 	Toggle analog joystick mode.
-	BLUE: 	Toggle D-hat joystick mode.
+*	BLUE: 	Toggle D-hat joystick mode.
-	PURPLE: Toggle buttons joystick mode.
+*	PURPLE: Toggle buttons joystick mode.
-	WHITE: Use alternate button mapping mode – when on, it will switch left and right shoulder buttons to left and right triggers
+*	WHITE: Use alternate button mapping mode – when on, it will switch left and right shoulder buttons to left and right triggers
-	YELLOW: Swap left and right shoulder buttons (yellow and white buttons)
+*	YELLOW: Swap left and right shoulder buttons (yellow and white buttons)
-	MOVE THE JOYSTICK IN A FULL CIRLE: will reset all settings to ‘factory defaults’  -- blinks cyan and orange many times.
+*	MOVE THE JOYSTICK IN A FULL CIRLE: will reset all settings to ‘factory defaults’  -- blinks cyan and orange many times.
 Clockwise or counterclockwise doesn’t matter.

+On startup, the current settings will flash by their colors (once for off, twice for on).

 To exit programming mode, hold down both START & SELECT again.
-On startup, the current settings will flash by their colors.

-#Autofire
+##Autofire
 Autofire mode will repeatedly send button commands as long as the button is held down.
-It can be assigned to one of the four main fire buttons (green, red, blue, or purple) through the four-way selector slide switch on the front left of the controller.
+It can be assigned to one of the four main fire buttons (green, red, blue, or purple) through the four-way selector slide switch.
 The knob will control the rate and turn off autofire.